-Antique Clock Dial Restoration
+Antique Clock Dial Restoration in Hertfordshire

 Examples of Antique Clock Dial Restoration

 In addition to our clock movement and case restoration services, we repaint and restore clock dials.
 This work involves various paint finishes to match the original, and enamel dial restoration which involves re-firing techniques.

 Enamel dial restoration is in fact porcelain restoration, and uses similar techniques.
 A damaged enamel dial can be restored back to its original condition without any signs of repair.
 The priority for us, as with any restoration, is that the cost of this process remain within the value of the complete item.

 We undertake dial painting and clock silvering using methods contemporary to the piece.
 We only use paint and pigments of the period, with a remarkable likeness to the original artist's technique.
 On Scottish dials we also lay gold leaf as per the original dial.

 A 30 hour clock dial from a single-handed movement circa 1660.

 This dial is from a 30 hour long case clock circa 1660 with a birdcage movement these clocks were originally called wag on the wall clocks were placed on a plinth on the wall.